tekumara/notes/vscode-python.md

 Intellij can move functions, and their imports, between files.
 Vscode can't.

 Intellij will parse notebook code, find errors, and has go to definition.
 Vscode doesn't have any python language support for notebook cells.

+## Python interpreters

+To change interpreter select _Python: Select Interpreter_.
+If vscode doesn't switch to your interpreter, check _Output -> Python Language Server_ for errors.